STEVE - Space-Time-Enclosing Volume Extraction: Acknowledgements

 Some initial work has been supported by the Department of Energy under contract W-7405-ENG-36.
-The particular funding has resulted in a first version of ANSI C-based software~\cite{STEVE04}, where ambiguities are resolved globally only.
+At the time, the particular funding has resulted in a first version of ANSI C-based software~\cite{STEVE04}, where ambiguities are resolved globally only.
+The author wishes to thank the organizers of the mini workshop on ``Freeze-Out'', which was held at the Institute for Theoretical Physics, Goethe-University of Frankfurt, Germany, on May $6^{th}$, 2009, for the opportunity to give a talk on this research.